Luke0094/A-Better-Way-Through-Internet/README.md

 Note: unpacked extension not have the ability to auto-update themself, once in a while check their [Github](https://github.com/FastForwardTeam/FastForward/) for updates:

-*This step will grand you the ability to skip various hosts limit like countdown on file hosts, skip paid shortcut, etc.*
+*This step will grant you the ability to skip various hosts limit like countdown on file hosts, skip paid shortcut, etc.*

 > **5) Install Bypass Paywalls Clean:**